 - Won’t have (this time)

-No matter how self-organized the team can be, they will deliver the work defined and prioritized by the Product Owner (or Project Manager, whatever name we’ll use).
-Even if you have to cut the budget quickly, think about the overall spending and what business value you will get.
-Delivering important features that brings money in a short amount of time, might be worth to spend now, or even increase the team to shorten the delivery time in order to build the revenue and benefit from these features quicker.
+No matter how self-organized the team can be, they will deliver the work defined and prioritized by the Product Owner (or Project Manager, whatever name we will use).
+Even if you must cut the budget quickly, consider the overall spending and the business value you will get.
+Delivering essential features that bring money in a short amount of time might be worth spending now or even increasing the team to shorten the delivery time to build revenue and benefit from these features quicker.

 Outsource the work

-Hire the augmented team to reduce recruitment costs and all office-related spendings.
-Contracts are very often flexible and allow to change the team composition by the time, and so you can reduce team when there is not much work while having the ability to increase quickly when it’s needed.
+Hire the augmented team to reduce recruitment costs and all office-related spending.
+Contracts are very often flexible and allow you to change the team composition over time, so you can reduce the team when there is not much work while increasing quickly when needed.

-Other benefits of team augmentation are that you don’t need to spend days on interviews, but once you find the right development partner and share the expectations you can easily rely on their experience with the team members or even expect more responsibility on the delivery in case you go for project-based approach sometime.
+Other benefits of team augmentation are that you do not need to spend days on interviews.
+Still, once you find the right development partner and share the expectations, you can easily rely on their experience with the team members or even expect more responsibility for the delivery in case you go for a project-based approach sometimes.

-With project-based approach, the idea for outsourcing not the whole development but just part of the work, also is a good idea when you have:
+With a project-based approach, the idea of outsourcing, not the whole development but just part of the work, also is a good idea when you have the following:

-Lack of skills or knowledge on you end.
-In that case augmented team can bring value to architecture design, tasks where your team is struggling.
+Lack of skills or knowledge on your end.
+In that case, the augmented team can add value to the architecture design and tasks that your team is struggling with.

-Small and simple tasks that someone else can do, while your team focus on what’s the most important for your organization and solution.
+Small and straightforward tasks that someone else can do while your team focuses on what is the most important for your organization and solution.

-It’s popular now to reduce office space even by 100% and let people work from home.
-There is also an expectation they will be extremely happy to keep or increase productivity.
+It is now popular to reduce office space by 100% and let people work from home.
+There is also an expectation that they will be pleased to keep or increase productivity.

-It might work, but before making such moves reevaluate pros and cons from not having people on a daily basis in the office.
-It’s not about controlling what they do, rather about communication.
-The main concerns are of course the connection issues.
-Imagine 10 people on Teams trying to say something having poor internet connection and issues with remote collaboration tools.
-Before you start with remote approach even for a small part of the team, set objectives related to communication routines, devices and solve them.
+It might work, but before making such moves reevaluate the pros and cons of not having people in daily in the office.
+It is not about controlling what they do but about communication.
+The main concerns are, of course, connection issues.
+Imagine ten people on Teams trying to say something having poor internet connection and problems with remote collaboration tools before you start with the remote approach, even for a small part of the team, setting objectives related to communication routines and devices and solving them.

-Having the operations or technology role very often means that you need to step into the process and take more control.
-Even if you have the person who is in charge doesn’t help you – in fact, this might the reason why you have to step in periodically.
+Having the operations or technology role very often means you must step into the process and take more control.
+Even if you have the person in charge does not help you – in fact, this might be why you must step in periodically.

-It’s especially hard when the people are with the company for many years, and does not follow the changing environment and growing scale.
-Very often does not develop the right skills, doesn’t have tools or simply just feels very comfortable in their position.
+It is tough when people are with the company for many years and do not follow the changing environment and growing scale.
+Very often, they do not develop the right skills, do not have tools, or feel comfortable in their position.

 How to start?

-You might think about augmenting the development team to outsource the work or increase the team’s capacity.
-The good model is to have the integrated nearshore team facilitated by the person on the vendor’s end.
-In case you don’t have the product owner or project manager expected to manage the team on a daily basis, it may allow your people to focus more on the product development.
+You might consider augmenting the development team to outsource the work or increase the team’s capacity.
+The suitable model is to facilitate the integrated nearshore team by the person on the vendor’s end.
+If you do not have the product owner or project manager expected to manage the team daily, it may allow your people to focus more on product development.

-We see that many organizations are on a different level of implementation of an agile way of work.
-To start well, it is good to implement well-designed onboarding process.
-All parties should be aligned not only with the expectations but also the right measurements (e.g. team performance, velocity, capacity, etc.), the right process, and communication routines (e.g. daily meetings, planning) from the beginning.
+We see that many organizations are implementing an agile way of work differently.
+To start well, it is good to implement a well-designed onboarding process.
+All parties should be aligned not only with the expectations but also with the proper measurements (e.g., team performance, velocity, capacity, etc.), the appropriate process, and communication routines (e.g., daily meetings and planning) from the beginning.